 Note that we will typically aim to attend conferences ‘en masse’, such that accommodation costs can be shared and, based on experience, a more significant group ‘impact’ can be achieved.
 We can make exceptions for conferences specific to your area of study and/or interest.

 Expectations and requirements

-Group meetings: Group meetings are typically held at 9:30 am in HH109 on Wednesday’s; all group members are expected to attend if they are not otherwise engaged in other research-related activities (e.g. at conference, attending training or a lecture, etc).
+Group meetings: Group meetings are typically held at 4 pm on Wednesday in HH109; all group members are expected to attend if they are not otherwise engaged in other research-related activities (e.g. at a conference, attending training or a lecture, etc).
 The SBRG meeting is an excellent forum for updating colleagues on project progress, developing research skills, and widening our collective understanding.
 Meetings provide a forum for the presentation of results, such as ‘dry-runs’ of conference talks, and more informal discussions around research topics arising.
 As part of your professional training, you will be expected to lead a group discussion on a topic of your choice at least once per term.
 During the meeting, al members will present a short 5-10 slides PowerPoint that should ideally contain an overview of: (i) what your plans were for the last week; (ii) work undertaken; (iii) issues arising; and (iv) a forward plan for the next week.

 You should be familiar with recently published material relevant to your project.
 Below are some academic journals that may be of interest: